hg1112/hg1112.github.io/about.markdown

  - Advanced Programming Languages
  - ...

  Huge fan of open source

  Some of open source projects I like
  - ZIO
  - Neovim

- I like typed programming languages better than one without explicit type system
+ I like strongly typed programming languages better than one without explicit type system
  - C++
  - Java
  - Scala